psas/avionics-cad/av4/battery-board/documentation/component-values.md

    - Full Array of Programmable Protection: Voltage, Current, and Temperature
    - Low Power Consumption Sleep Mode: &lt; 69 μA
    - Cell balancing (!!!!)
+   - From the data sheet: "The bq3060 provides software 1st level and 2nd level safety protection on overvoltage, undervoltage, overtemperature, and overcharge, as well as hardware-overcurrent in discharge, short circuit in charge and discharge protection."
+Not too shabby.
 - **Notes:** We're not using the suggested chemical fuse in the various datasheets.

 ## B100, B101A, B102A, B103A Lithium Ion Polymer batteries